chinmaysagade/reWizeNotes/philosophy.md

 Do people have free will ?

 ### Epistemology:
-Epistemology is the study of nature and scope knowledge.
-It is primarily concerned with what we can know about the world and how we can know it.
+Epistemology is the study of nature, origin and scope of knowledge.
-Do we know anything at all?
-What is knowledge.
+"what it is you believe is true ? ".
+What is knowledge ?
+How to determine if someone knows something ?
+Determine the extent of what we know:  how do we acquire knowledge, and what are limits to what can be known ?
 Can we claim something to be right.

+### Epistemology: Knowledge.
+knowledge is a cognitive success.
+Objects: knowing by acquiantance.
+skills: procedural knowledge.(knowing -how).
+facts: propositional knowledge.  knowing-that.
+2+2=1 , cats are mammals etc.

+### Epistemology: Knowledge.
+According to kant: knowledge can be a priori (derived only by reason) or a posteriori (sense experience in addition to reason).

+### Epistemology: Empiricists and Rationalists.
+**Empiricists**:  All knowledge is ultimately grounded upon experience.
+**Rationalists**: All knowledge is ultimately grounded upon reason.

+### Epistemology: Propositional Knowledge.
+Propositional knowledge has 3 core parts:
+**Belief**: An acceptance that a statement is true or that something exists.
+Sky is blue **Truth**: The idea that one's beliefs are in accordance with reality or objective facts.
+**Justification**:   why one has good reason for holding their beliefs.
+**Justified True Beliefs (JTB) **  is full description of nature of knowledge.
+Getter believed that luck can play a part in acquire knowledge.

 ### Value Theory: Ethics and Aesthetics.
 1) How should I live ?